Azure/gpt-rag-frontend/README.md

 tar -a -c -f ../deploy.zip *
 ```

 2.4.
-Deploy it with az weebapp deploy:
+Deploy it with az webapp deploy:

 ```
 cd ..